Understanding Your Credit Card Debt Consolidation Options in 2026

 - Appraisal requirements and associated fees

-- Approval process can take several weeks
+- Approval can take several weeks

 - Reduces your home equity, impacting future refinancing or selling options